I’ve been saying this for years. It’s a worthwhile tool to have in your toolbox!

 When we multi-task while eating, we do not pick up on the very food cues that initiate digestion.
 The smell of food, even the thought of food starts our systems preparing for digestion and assimilation.
 Chewing begins the process of tearing down a meal and key enzymes located in saliva are responsible for digesting carbohydrate.
 The sight of our meal cues the hormonal cascade that lets us know we are full 20 minutes after we begin eating.

+[Tweet “When stressed or distracted, our digestive system takes the back seat.”]
 The body isn’t interested in extracting vitamins from an orange when it’s white-knuckling it through a stack of emails or preparation for a board meeting.
 Consequently, digestion is impaired and stomach troubles, fat storage, and blood lipids increase while the ability to detoxify, extract vitamins and minerals, feel full and be satisfied decreases.

 Simply sitting down, looking at your food, and paying attention to how it feels will make you feel more satisfied.
 Make it a habit and you’ll likely drop some weight, improve your digestion, and you may even find out you don’t actually like the convenience foods you’ve been eating all this time. (it’s happened before!)